CLNEulalia/Heroku-Atlas-Deployment/README.md

 3. From your project directory, create an app on Heroku `$ heroku create <your-app-name>`

-   > NOTE: Make sure you are in your Todo App project directory before you run
+   > NOTE: Make sure you are in your Book-e JSON App project directory before
-   > this command
+   > you run this command

    > NOTE: `heroku create` prepares Heroku to receive your code.
 Heroku will
    > randomly create an app name for you if you don't specify one.
 You may need